Ph.D. Marine Science, The College of William & Mary, 2015

 B.A.
 Biology, Colby College, 2009

-Jon is the coordinating scientist for MarineGEO.
+Jon is the Tennenbaum Coordinating Scientist for the MarineGEO network.
 His role is to facilitate science within the network, analyze and publish on data collected as part of MarineGEO activities, and work closely with partners to develop new ideas and experiments.

 Broadly, Jon uses experimentation, observation, and synthesis to answer questions about how biodiversity is changing and what that means for the world’s oceans.
 He is particularly interested in how different components of biodiversity—for example, the traits of organisms or their evolutionary history—might improve our understanding of biodiversity’s effects on coastal ecosystems.
 He has worked in a wide variety of habitats, including seagrasses, coral and oyster reefs, and deep-sea hydrothermal vents.
 Jon also develops new statistical methods, principally structural equation modeling.
 He maintains an open-source package for the statistical software R called piecewiseSEM that implements new advances in this technique.